tr1sm0s1n/aureum-dao/README.md

 ## Introduction

 AUREUM leverages the power of blockchain technology to ensure that charitable funds are collected, managed, and distributed in a transparent and trustless manner.
-By using a DAO, we eliminate the need for intermediaries, reducing overhead costs and ensuring that donations reach those in need more efficiently.
+By using a DAO, we eliminate the need for intermediaries, reduce overhead costs, and ensure that donations reach those in need more efficiently.

 ## Features